3 Homemade Formulas for DIY Spray Starch For Ironing

-Another great use for liquid spray starch is to add body to fabric, particularly good for bags and laptop or tablet covers.
+Another great use for this DIY spray starch is to add body to fabric, particularly good for bags and laptop or tablet covers.
 If you use cotton in your craft or sewing projects, you know that after pre-washing, it loses its stiffness and this DIY spray starch is great at restoring that much needed stiffness since it make it much more easy to work with the fabric.

-If you don’t have the time or ingredients to make your own spray starch, there are a few alternatives that can provide similar results.
+If you don’t have the time or the ingredients to make your own spray starch, there are a few alternatives that can provide similar results.

 One option is to use cornstarch mixed with water in a spray bottle, although this may not work as well on heavier fabrics.